nilfm/casino/README.md

 # Casino
 Little game I'm making in C++, work in progress

-INSTRUCTIONS TO SET UP Casino_fstream
+INSTRUCTIONS TO SET UP Casino_windows OR Casino_linux

 -create an empty text file somewhere in your PC